andrewdangelo/42_DSD_Project/README.md

 ## Breaking down the HID Mouse

 To integrate the HID USB mouse using VHDL and properly use it on the Nexsys A7 100-T board, a few key files must be added and an adjustment be made to the board.

+#### Adjusting the jumper
 As may be observed below, to use the USB mouse you need to move the blue MODE jumper ( as was performed in lab #2 ) to the __USB/SD__ pin.

 ![FPGA board image](/fpga_mode_image.jpg)

+ #### Displaying the Mouse Cursor

+ To display the mouse cursor in your VHDL project, you need to include the _MouseDisplay.vhdl_ file that is found in this repo.
+The _MouseDisplay.vhdl_ provides  the following ports:
+ * _xpos_: ( input pin ) the x position of the mouse realitive to the top, left-hand corner of the screen.
+ * _ypos_: ( input pin ) the y position of the mouse realitive to the top, left-hand corner of the screen.
+ * *pixel_clk*: ( input pin ) clock used to read pixels from internal memory and then outputs data on the vga color outputs.
+Different screen resolutions can be achieved by changing the speed of the clock: 25MHz --> 640x480, 40MHz --> 800x600, 108MHz --> 1280x1024.